 - Saturday, Dec.
 2 (Yomatsuri): Starting from around midday, floats will be paraded around the streets until around 4 p.m.
 Then, from 6 p.m. to 8 p.m., the floats will once again perform.
 A smaller fireworks display will take place from 7 p.m. to 10 p.m.

 Saturday, Dec.
 3 (Grand Festival): Starting from 9 a.m., there will be floats performing music and dance.
 This will continue most of the day, but the peak will be at 7 p.m. to around 10 p.m.
 Fireworks will be launched from Hitsujiyama Park starting from 7:30 p.m. to 10 p.m.
 Line-up here (JP).

 So far, only the horseback archery has been canceled.

-Tip: Chichibu is about two hours from Tokyo, so keep an eye on trains so you can get back in time.
+Tip: Chichibu is about 2 hours from Tokyo, so keep an eye on trains so you can get back in time.
 The festival is within walking distance of Chichibu Station, Ohanabata Station, and Seibu Chichibu Station.
 You can get from Ikebukuro Station to Seibu Chichibu Station in 1 hour and 20 minutes on the limited express train.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.